YottaDB/YDBDoc/MessageRecovery/errors.rst

 Utility Error: The first argument of %ZPEEKBYNAME() may be missing, empty, contain an unsupported field or be missing an item.

-Action: Verify the first parameter to %ZPEEKBYNAME() is not NULL
+Action: Verify that the first parameter to %ZPEEKBYNAME() is not NULL

 ------------------
 PBNNOPARM